 There are several good sides of the transition from fossil fuels to biomass, and one of the most important is cleaner air.
 The future heating plant will use wood residues from sawmills, forestry residues, and available wood chips.
-The main difference between the old heating and the new one will be the reduction of CO_2 emissions by almost 100 per cent.
-Kladovo, as a town famous for exceptional natural beauties, the Danube, Djerdap, turbulent history, energy resources, and hospitality again shows interest in sustainable energy and environmental protection.
-After two solar power plants were commissioned which were designed by
+The power plants were commissioned which were designed by